Alex-Laney/JuniorDesign2329/README.md

 - Issue in previous sprint of ""Listen to ___" buttons all link to the same song" has been fixed
 ### Known Issues
 - The song name in the Listen module is not updated automatically while you are looking at it, you have to leave the module and come back for it to update
+- The home button in the quiz results screen goes back to the splash screen rather than the main menu
 ## Version 0.3.0
 ### Features
  - Added in-text link support, so users can quickly retrieve information referenced on other pages.